UummProject/uumm-prototype/support/Broken meritocracy.md

 It may seem hard to apply because there are no clear values, therefore we can't define merit.

-Instead, citizens could vote on what is valuable to them.
+Instead each citizen could vote on its own principles and values.
 The aggregated results could then be used to automatically compute the definition of merit itself.

 The voting wouldn't have to be time-framed.
 Instead, a citizen could at any given time, change its own values, and the merit for governing the system would be updated in real time.

+The definition of merit could be considered some sort of consititution.

-The idea of the citizens voting on they are experts on (which is about themselves) is borrowed from [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle)'s draft _[DAOs, Democracy and Governance](http://merkle.com/papers/DAOdemocracyDraft.pdf)_
+The idea of the citizens voting on what they are experts on (which is about themselves) is borrowed from [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle)'s draft _[DAOs, Democracy and Governance](http://merkle.com/papers/DAOdemocracyDraft.pdf)_

 _Note: I'm from Catalonia, where we are forbidden to express our opinion about how do we want our sovereignty, and the reason is that [the Spanish constitution says so](http://www.reuters.com/article/us-spain-politics-catalonia/spain-blocks-catalan-independence-vote-threatens-charges-idUSKCN1BI1GQ?il=0)_

-### Building a decentralized meritocracy
+### Meritocracy into practice
 This document is part of the [Uumm](https://xavivives.github.io/Uumm/) project.

 We're currently trying to set the foundations to design and build better governances.

 This document is an attempt to expose the philosophy behind it, so the community can iterate and point to any flaw.

+You're very welcome to join us on this exploration.
+No merit required.